Pennsylvania Trout Stamp Cost: Permits, Prices, and Who Needs One

 permit fee exemptions eligibility

-Veterans and active military may qualify for free or discounted permits based on status and residency.
+Veterans and active military may qualify for free or discounted permits depending on status and residency.
+Seniors and youth have defined reduced or free options, including Mentored Youth permits for those under 16.
+Disabled anglers and qualifying landowners may also be exempt.

 Veteran and Military Exemptions

+National Guard and Armed Forces Reserve members qualify for a discounted $2.97 fishing license.
 Active duty personnel stationed in Pennsylvania for six months under PCS orders qualify for resident fishing licenses.

-Exemptions also cover individuals under 16, disabled persons, and holders of 1-Day Tourist licenses for trout and Lake Erie fishing.
+Exemptions also cover anyone under 16, disabled persons, and holders of 1-Day Tourist licenses for trout and Lake Erie fishing.
+Documentation requirements and application procedures vary by exemption category.

 Senior and Youth Discounts